NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 # Software
 ## Software Requirements
 ### Safety requirements
+Since this is a simple robot, with limited functionality, I decided to make safety features as part of the functionality of the robot.
+There are two main safety features that are noteworthy:

+1. There is a physical emergency stop button that is monitored by processes that control the stepper motors or send commands to the arduino via serial port.
+If the button is switched on those processes immediately stop the movement and exit to a safe program state.
+This check is performed before any movement code is executed.

+2. There are physial limit switches that limit the motion of the robot and protect it from entering into dangerous positions.
+These are also monitored by the processes that perform movements.
+The difference is, that if a limit is hit, the robot has the ability to move back into a safe position if such a command is given.

+These two safety critical checks run on a separate thread and for each motor at the same time.
+All of that said, it is important to consider the [platform](#Choosing-a-suitable-platform) and [programing language](#Programing-language-selection) being used, and the pros and cons associated with those decisions.

 ### Required modes of operation
+Along with the safety features, the robot has a couple of different modes of operation:
+1. Simple jog mode - control one stepper motor at a time.
+2. Multithread jog mode - controll both stepper motors at the same time.
+3. Gimbal jog mode - control the gimbal - all axes at the same time.
+4. Record path - records a path, multithread stepper motor control and an option to switch to gimbal control.
+Path nodes are set by pressing the correct buttons for each mode.
+More info can be found in the [how to use section]()
+5. Replay path - Reads a saved file and replays the motion that was recorded.
+6. Face detection & tracking - tracks a detected face by attempting to keep it in the center of the frame  ***(only works for gimbal)***

+### User interface
+This is an imporant category, as it is the way for the user to know what mode the robot is in.
+This is done via 3 LED's mounted on the front of the electronics housing.
+The main way the user can interact with the system with via the client application which has both a GUI and console interface.

 ## Software Architecture
 ### Choosing a suitable platform